Al-Ula: Tourism

 The Saudi Arabian government is collaborating with experts from around the world on the al-Ula development.
 In April 2018 it signed a 10-year deal with France that included provisions for hotels, transport infrastructure and a world-class culture and art museum.
 Since 2021, the Royal Commission of al-Ula has been running SME accelerator in collaboration with AstroLabs to ensure growth of the local tourism ecosystem.
 With this program, the region has set out on an ambitious mission to welcome 2 million tourists and contribute SAR 120Bn to the national GDP by 2030.

 A major integrated archaeological survey of al-Ula valley and beyond was launched by the commission, charged with protecting and regenerating the north-western region.
 While a conservation and development plan was established, some of the sites including the World Heritage Site of Madā'in Ṣaliḥ were closed to the public, but have been open since 2020 for visitors.

 With the easing of visa process for international travelers, al-Ula attracts more tourists from abroad.
 Its most popular sites are: al-Ula Old town, Oasis Heritage Trail, Hegra UNESCO Heritage Site, Dadan, Jabal Ikmah, Jabal AlFil (Elephant Rock), Harrarat Viewpoint or Maraya Concert Hall.
 Travelers from around the world can also enjoy numerous of activities such as stargazing, desert dune bashing, desert campaign, hiking, biking, rock climbing, via ferrata and others.

+AlUla has also inspired works of contemporary design and luxury branding.
+In 2024, the British perfume house Penhaligon's introduced AlUla, a fragrance inspired by the region's dramatic desert landscapes, oasis, and rich cultural heritage.